Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 The Legend of Black Shuck

-Not only witches were blamed for lightning strikes, there also existed a belief in black dogs – who in doing the Devil’s bidding – could wreak havoc as recorded in the legend of the ‘devil dog’ Black Shuck (Champion 2017b:13).
+Not only witches were blamed for lightning strikes, there also existed a folk belief in black dogs – who in doing the Devil’s bidding – could wreak havoc as recorded in the legend of the ‘devil dog’ Black Shuck (Champion 2017b:13).
 In Blythburgh,

 “On 4th August while the minister was reading the second lesson a strange a terrible tempest ‘strake’ down through the wall of the church, toppled the spire down through the roof so that it shattered the font, tumbled the bells and the jack of the clock (he was repaired and it still there), killed a man and a boy and scorched many members of the congregation.
 It was known that this visitation was of the Devil, because as he fled out of the north door on his way to Bungay his fingermarks were revealed, and the truth of the legend verified“